varenya/elpsykongroo/content/blog/composition-react/index.md

 - Suspense
 - Refs
 - Hooks!
-- Since we write React in good old JS you have at your disposal all that the language provides i.e. loops, arrays, stacks, generators, etc.
+- Since we write React in good old JS we have at your disposal all that the language provides i.e. loops, arrays, stacks, generators, etc.

 So as a `React` dev our job is basically to use the above in the best way possible to create an app!